sushant097/Nepali-Poet-Generation-with-char-RNN-model/README.md

 model.py ==> Used to create the model of the Network train.py  ==> Used to train the model.
 Here due to **`stateful=true`** in lSTM, it should be follow as train in Batch.
 ```
+> This project you can also use with English text Generation.
+For eg: Joke large text > 1MB data to generate the new Joke text based on Char-RNN model.

 The Model Summary in Keras is shown below:
 ```markdown
 Layer (type)                 Output Shape              Param #